Bradley-svg/GB-Heat-Pump-App-V1/docs/mode-a-operational-guidance.md

 - CN entity retains custody of raw identifiers, mapping DB, and HMAC secrets within mainland infrastructure.
 - Overseas stakeholders only see pseudonymized telemetry (SAFE metrics) for dashboards + mobile.
+- Raw `/api/ingest` on the overseas Worker now returns `410 raw_ingest_disabled`; only signed CN-export batches are accepted.
 - Cloudflare Workers host the overseas API (`APP_API_BASE`); the CN gateway exposes `CN_GATEWAY_BASE`.
 - Mode A keeps PIPL filings out of scope by ensuring exports contain no personal data or mapping tables.
 - Exported data is pseudonymous.
 Re-identification is possible only inside CN under dual control; the mapping table never leaves CN.
 Cross-border filings for this telemetry stream are likely avoided, subject to counsel sign-off.